GRAVITATION

 \(p\) impacts the compact object.

-A \(\varphi\) variation of \(\pi\) at impact or ½ revolution is given for \(b=6\ 582\ m\).
+A \(\varphi\) variation of \(\pi\) at impact is given for \(b=6\ 582\ m\).

 Interpretation of results and phenomena observable near a black hole (physical \(R\) \(< R_s\))

-Applying the Schwarzschild metric to the photon trajectories deflected by a black hole in spherical symmetry, and excluding geodesics involving one or more revolutions of the photons around the black hole, the deflection by the black hole of the light emitted by a star will give two images of the star at a given observation point, corresponding to the two possible photon geodesics, see paragraph 3.1 (3.j) above.
-If the observer is not on the axis connecting the star to the center of the black hole, the geodesics will have a different impact parameter (\(b\).
+Applying the Schwarzschild’s metric to the photon trajectories deflected by a black hole in spherical symmetry, and excluding geodesics involving one or more revolutions of the photons around the black hole, the deflection by the black hole of the light emitted by a star will give two images of the star at a given observation point, corresponding to the two possible photon geodesics, see paragraph 3.1 (3.j) above.
+If the observer is not on the axis connecting the star to the center of the black hole, the geodesics will have a different impact parameter \(b\).

-See figure 7 for the plots of the two trajectories (\(b\) calculated for deflections \(\frac{\pi}{2}\) and \(\pi\), or ¼ and ½ revolution), connecting two given points A and B.
+See figure 7 above for the plots of the two trajectories (with \(b\) calculated for deflections \(\frac{\pi}{2}\) and \(\pi\), or ¼ and ½ revolution), connecting two given points A and B.

 Generally speaking, the deflection by a black hole of the light emitted by each visible star will produce two distinct images at opposite azimuths at a given observation point, one with positive elevation and the other with negative elevation.
 The image with the highest apparent angle (the greatest deflection) will be the one located at the azimuth opposite that of the actual position of the star with respect to the observer.
 Each revolution of the photons around the black hole will duplicate the two images described above, with the absolute value of the elevation decreasing with the number of revolutions.